namubiru32/alx-low_level_programming/0x0A-argc_argv/README.md

-holberton.h; this file contains all the prototypes functions in this project. file 0; a program that prints its name, followed by a new line.
+holberton.h; this file contains all the prototypes functions in this project. file 0; a program that prints its name, followed by a new line. file 1; a program that prints the number of arguments passed into it.